devopsdojoconsortium/website/content/Tips/source-ownership.md

 - Teams looking to create an [InnerSourcing](../innersource) policy can start by applying their Definition of Done to any external contributions.
 - If any developer on the team does not have the ability to merge code, ask "Why?".

-## Value

-As a team we want to create a culture of source ownership so that we can increase our product understanding, code quality, and delivery speed.

-## Acceptance Criteria

-- No contributions to source bypass the team's approval.
-- Automated pipelines validate that PRs from internal and external contributors conform to quality standards.
-- All team members have access to merge to trunk.
-- [InnerSourcing](../innersource) and/or external contributions **fork the repository they do not branch**.
-- Teams no larger than 12 people per team.

 ## References

 - Go check out the [CD Anti Patterns](../../continuous-delivery/cd-anti-patterns)